 Get Ready for the Snow

 First things first, make sure your house is ready for a big snowstorm.
 When it comes to handling those winter storms, there’s no such thing as being too prepared.
 Here are some tips that will help you get your home ready to handle a winter storm:

 - Disconnect and drain all outside hoses.
 If possible, shut off outside water valves.

 - Insulate walls and attics, and caulk and weather-strip doors and windows.

-- Repair roof leaks and remove tree branches that could become weighted down with ice or snow and fall on your house or your neighbor’s house.
+- Have tree branches that could fall on your house or your neighbor’s house removed.